-But at St. Edward’s, we want to demystify that process and make it as straightforward and transparent as possible.
+At St. Edward’s, we want to demystify the college application process and make it as straightforward and transparent as possible.
 We all benefit from clear guidelines and communication.

 Our holistic review process means we read each application individually, with an eye toward what you can contribute to our community.
 We're happy to share our admission criteria.
 Here’s what we’re looking for, and why:

 We want to see students who took challenging high-school curriculum that includes advanced classes in math, science and foreign language.
 If your school offers Honors, AP, IB or dual-credit courses, we encourage you to take some of these classes to help you prepare for the rigor of academics at St. Edward’s.

 In assessing your grades, we want to see demonstrated academic success and improvement (if necessary) throughout high school.

 We look for a thoughtful, well-composed essay because students at St. Edward’s do a lot of writing.